sap-contributions/cf-community/toc/rfc/rfc-draft-hash-based-routing.md

 <!-- TODO describe the use case more concrete -->

-###  Proposal Limitations
+### Limitations

+#### Only Application Per-Route Load Balancing
-- The hash-based load balancing will be configured exclusively as an application per-route option and will not be available as a global setting.
+The hash-based load balancing will be configured exclusively as an application per-route option and will not be available as a global setting.

+#### Consistent Hashing
-- The implementation will support only consistent hashing.
+The implementation will support only consistent hashing.
 A consistent hashing minimizes the need for rehashing, particularly when the number of application instances varies over the time.
 As a possible solution, [Maglev hashing](https://storage.googleapis.com/gweb-research2023-media/pubtools/2904.pdf) can be considered.

+#### Balance Factor
-- The hash-based load distribution should consider balance-factor to ensure that no single application instance gets overwhelmed with requests, even when certain hash buckets attract significantly more traffic than others, e.g. with a balance-factor of 150, no application instance should exceed 150% of the average load across all instances mapped to the specific route.
+The hash-based load distribution should consider balance factor to ensure that no single application instance gets overwhelmed with requests, even when certain hash buckets attract significantly more traffic than others, e.g. with a balance factor of 150, no application instance should exceed 150% of the average load across all instances mapped to the specific route.
-- Setting balance-factor to 0 (default value) disables consideration of load situation.
+Setting balance factor to 0 (default value) disables consideration of load situation.

 ### Required Changes

 #### Gorouter
-- The Gorouter MUST be extended to take a regular sample expression via request header.
+- The Gorouter MUST be extended to take a regular sample expression via request header
-- The Gorouter MUST implement a new `EndpointIterator` to calculate hash, based on the provided expression and provide consistent hashing.
+- The Gorouter MUST implement a new `EndpointIterator` to calculate hash, based on the provided expression
+- The Gorouter MUST consider consistent hashing
-- The Gorouter SHOULD locally cache the computed hash values to avoid expensive recalculations for each request for which hash-based routing should be applied.
-There is no plan to implement a cache for sharing connection state across all Gorouter VMs.
+- The Gorouter SHOULD locally cache the computed hash values to avoid expensive recalculations for each request for which hash-based routing should be applied
+- The Gorouters SHOULD NOT implement a shared hash cache
-- The Gorouter MUST assess the current request load across all application instances mapped to a particular route.
-This evaluation aids in considering the balance factor and preventing overload situations.
+- The Gorouter MUST assess the current request load across all application instances mapped to a particular route in order to prevent overload situations
-If the application instance associated with the calculated hash exceeds the balance-factor of the average load across all instances, it is considered as overloaded.
+- The Gorouter MUST have something like hash circle to handle instance overload situation.
+If the application instance associated with the calculated hash exceeds the balance factor of the average load across all instances, it is considered as overloaded.
-Overflow traffic should be directed to the same not overloaded instance rather than to a random one, ensuring that high-load tenants do not revert to round-robin behavior.
+Overflow traffic should be directed always to the same but not overloaded instance rather than to a random one, ensuring that high-load tenants do not revert to round-robin behavior.

 #### Cloud Controller
 The load balancing property of the [route object](https://v3-apidocs.cloudfoundry.org/version/3.190.0/index.html#the-route-options-object)
-MUST be extended to allow `hash` as valid value:
+MUST be extended to allow `hash:<header>:<balance-factor>` as well `hash:<header>` as valid values:

 ```bash
 version: 1